Mental Health Facilities Bozeman, MT

 Intermountain Childrens Home And Services - 74.1 miles from Bozeman, MT

 Intermountain Childrens Home And Services is a mental health facility in Helena, MT, located at 500 South Lamborn Street, 59601 zip code area.
-Intermountain Childrens Home And Services provides partial hospitalization/day treatment, telemedicine/telehealth and residential treatment.
-Intermountain Childrens Home And Services provides activity therapy, individual psychotherapy and behavior modification to children / adolescents.
-Intermountain Childrens Home And Services also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
-Additional services offered by Intermountain Childrens Home And Services consist of family psychoeducation, education services and intensive case management.
+Intermountain Childrens Home And Services provides telemedicine/telehealth, residential treatment and partial hospitalization/day treatment.
+Intermountain Childrens Home And Services provides cognitive behavioral therapy, trauma therapy and group therapy to children / adolescents.
+Intermountain Childrens Home And Services also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services offered by Intermountain Childrens Home And Services consist of integrated primary care services, psychosocial rehabilitation services and education services.

 Learn More